HellboyQu/DDos-script/README.md

 If you use this script give me credits !!
 Nerds!!

 It is very easy to use.
+This is layer 7 and layer 4 attacks.
+Just be careful when your using on anyone.

 # Usage
 usage: ddos.py [-h] [-g G] [-p P] [-d D] [-ah AH] [-t T]